LargeHumanCollider/organisations/openbiofabrics.md

 ---
-title: The innovation in fashion will be by bacteria: Biotextile SCOBY & the community
+title: The innovation in fashion will be by bacteria: Biotextile SCOBY and the community
 label: Open BioFabrics
 owner: OpenBiofabrics/organisations
 ---
 > [Lien vers l'organisation](https://github.com/OpenBioFabrics/organisations)